jpiechowka/go-file-server/README.md

 ## Features
 * Built using https://github.com/gofiber/fiber
 * Ability to configure serve directory
+* Directory listing / browsing is enabled by default.
+It can be switched off by providing a correct cli flag.
 * Automatically add security and cache headers to the responses
 * Built-in request logging
 * Built-in and configurable request rate limiter